jcburley/joker/README.md

 ### Calling a Go API

-Calling a Go wrapper function in Joker requires ensuring the input arguments (if any) are of the proper types and then handling the returned result (if any) properly.
+Calling a Go wrapper function in Joker requires ensuring the input arguments (if any) are of the proper types and then handling the returned results (if any) properly.

 #### Input Arguments

-Generally, the types of an input argument (to a Go wrapper function) must be a `GoObject` wrapping an object of the same type as the corresponding input argument to the Go API.
+Generally, the types of an input argument (to a Go wrapper function) must be either a built-in type (such as `int`) or a `GoObject` wrapping an object of the same (named) type as the corresponding input argument to the Go API.

 However, Joker does support some implicit conversion, in some ways beyond what the Go language itself provides, as explained below.

 Though somewhat strongly typed, the Go language makes some common operations convenient via implicit type conversion.
-For example:
+Consider `go/std/os.Chmod()`, for example:

 ```
 user=> (use '[go.std.os :as o])